arinyaho/matters/_posts/2025-12-13-rag-security-1-en.md

 ---
 layout: default
-title: "The Center of RAG Security Is the Context Layer"
+title: "RAG Security (1): The Center of RAG Security Is the Context Layer"
 ---

-# The Center of RAG Security Is the Context Layer
+# RAG Security (1): The Center of RAG Security Is the Context Layer

 RAG is one word, but the implementations vary wildly.
 Some teams start with dense retrieval; others go hybrid.
 Then come reranking, filtering, summarisation, and prompt templates.
 Some even move towards graph-style flows that decide *which evidence to fetch, when*.